Opportunities for Caltech PIs

 RSI's small-scale grants are open to lead PIs who have their primary affiliation with one of Caltech's academic divisions and the ability to conduct research on campus.
 The program prioritizes funding proposals addressing significant challenges and opportunities associated with climate change and the stewardship of natural resources.

-The Spring 2021 Small-Scale Proposal application period is now closed.
+The Fall 2021 Small-Scale Proposal application period is now open.
 Please see our Small-Scale Proposal Submission Page for further information.

 RSI Large-Scale Proposals